magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/install.md

 ### Prerequisites

-* You submitted us MAGEID and github username and received access to 2.3 alpha and PageBuilder 100.0.0 alpha.
-If you didn't submit us github username with will send you an email and request it.
+* You submitted your MAGEID and github username and received access to 2.3 alpha and PageBuilder 100.0.0 alpha.
+  If you didn't submit this information, send us an email to request access.

 ### Installation steps

+1. If you already have 2.3.0 alpha or Page Builder 100.0.0 alpha version installed, run the following command before installing again:
+    ``` sh
+    composer clearcache
+    ```
-1. If you have installed 2.3.0 alpha or Page Builder 100.0.0 alpha version installed, run `composer clearcache` before installing again.
-If you don’t clear the cache, Composer will not download the latest alpha release from the repo.
-It will instead use your locally cached packages.
+    If you don’t clear the cache, Composer will not download the latest alpha release from the repo and will use the local, cached packages instead.
 2. Navigate to the directory where you want to install Magento and Page Builder.
-3. Install 2.3.0 alpha Commerce package, run composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition=2.3.0-alpha.
+3. Install the 2.3.0 alpha Commerce package using the following command:
+    ``` sh
+    composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition=2.3.0-alpha
+    ```

     Enter the access keys for your account (Marketplace / My Profile / Access Keys)
 4. Install Page Builder
     ``` sh